FeiyouG/commander.nvim/README.md

 Above snippet will only set the keymaps for _"Find files"_ and _"LSP code actions"_, but not for others.
-The resulted `command_center` prompt will look like this:
+The resulted `comamnder` prompt will look like this:

 ![demo2](https://github.com/gfeiyou/command-center.nvim/blob/assets/demo_mode.png)

 ### Filter

-You can filter the commands upon invoking `:Telescope command_center`.
+You can filter the commands upon invoking `:Telescope comamnder`.

 Currently, you can filter either by mode or category.
 You can find some examples below: